-Rare Genomes Project at the Broad Institute of MIT and Harvard
+Rare Genomes Project - The Broad Institute of MIT and Harvard

-Sponsored by the Muscular Dystrophy Association (MDA) and the Jain Foundation
+Sponsored by the Jain Foundation and the Muscular Dystrophy Association (MDA)

 Research project dedicated to diagnosis and gene discovery through whole genome sequencing for patients who have a diagnosis of LGMD but have not been genetically tested, or patients that have had prior genetic testing with negative or incomplete results.

 This is not an exhaustive list of testing options for LGMD.
 Other commercially available testing options through insurance or self-pay methods can be found at www.concertgenetics.com or https://www.ncbi.nlm.nih.gov/gtr/.